Ilkay Gündogan quits German national team – DW – 08/19/2024

 Germany captain Ilkay Gündogan announced his retirement from international football on Monday.

-The 33-year-old midfielder is ending his international career after winning 82 caps for his country.
+The 33-year-old midfielder is ending his international career after earning 82 caps for his country.

 "After a few weeks of reflection," Gündogan posted on X, "I have come to the decision that it is time to end my national team career."